Cold Laser “Significantly Superior” to Anti-inflammatory Medications for Achilles Tendonitis

 Low level laser therapy (LLLT) can stimulate any cell in the body where an inflammatory process is occurring.
 It does this by increasing the amount of ATP (also known as cellular energy) produced by the cell to give it a boost of energy required to repair damage from the inflammatory process.
 The healing response cannot take place when the body’s cells do not have enough energy.
 Cell proliferation and inflammatory mediators produced by the cells help with inflammation, edema, and regeneration of tissues.
 Increased endothelial (blood vessel cell) production creates more capillaries and increased blood flow to the damaged areas of the body.
 LLLT also increases collagen production, and bone, muscle, and nerve tissue repair.

 Don’t let achilles tendonitis become your metaphorical achilles tendon weak spot.
 Curious to see how we could facilitate any pain or injury you might be struggling with?
+We're located in Vancouver, BC on West 8th between Laurel and Willow.
 Feel free to give us a call at 604-678-8600 to schedule a free 15 minute phone consultation.